St Stithians College – A Historical Sketch from a Rector’s Vantage Point

 A school remembers its past through major events and the personalities of the Chairs of Council, Heads and influential teachers.
 This brief sketch cannot, of necessity, go into details, nor into the cultural fabric, and the focus will be on the institutional leaders.

-Between 1953 and the 1990s there were five Heads of the College: Wally Mears, Steyn Krige, Vernon Clegg, Mark Henning and David Wylde.
+Between 1953 and the 1990s there were four Heads of the College: Wally Mears, Steyn Krige, Mark Henning and David Wylde.
 In the Prep, Walter MacFarlane, Owen Roberts, John Lees and Alan Wyborn succeeded one another at the helm.
 Over the same period, the honour roll of Chairs of Council was made up of Gilbert Tucker, Leslie Kent, Ray Bradley, Matt Eddy and Stanley Pitts.

 1950’s to 1990’s